App-vNext/Polly/docs/strategies/circuit-breaker.md

 ---

 The circuit breaker **reactive** resilience strategy shortcuts the execution if the underlying resource is detected as unhealthy.
 The detection process is done via sampling.
-If the sampled executions' failure-success ratio exceeds a predefined threshold then circuit breaker will prevent any new executions by throwing a `BrokenCircuitException`.
+If the sampled executions' failure-success ratio exceeds a predefined threshold then a circuit breaker will prevent any new executions by throwing a `BrokenCircuitException`.
 After a preset duration the circuit breaker performs a probe, because the assumption is that this period was enough for the resource to self-heal.
-Depending on the outcome of the probe the circuit will either allow new executions or still block them.
+Depending on the outcome of the probe, the circuit will either allow new executions or continue to block them.

 > [!NOTE]
 > Be aware that the Circuit Breaker strategy [rethrows all exceptions](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker#exception-handling), including those that are handled.
 A Circuit Breaker's role is to monitor faults and break the circuit when a certain threshold is reached; it does not manage retries.
 Combine the Circuit Breaker with a Retry strategy if needed.